-Ulcerative colitis affects your colon and only the innermost layer of the intestine, unlike Crohn's which may affect your entire digestive system from your mouth to rectum and affect multiple layers of the intestine.
-How much and where your colon is affected, may determine how severe the disease is.
-If only the left side is involved, then you have distal/limited colitis.
-This is generally the most easily treatable and can be treated with steroid enemas, as well as, certain medications.
+How much and where the colon is affected, may determine how severe the disease is.
+If only the left side is involved, then it is distal/limited colitis, which is generally the most easily treatable and is treated with steroid enemas, as well as certain medications.

 One of the trademarks of ulcerative colitis is that the inflammation starts from the rectum and moves inward.
 Since your colon extends to your left side and wraps upward then descends down your right side, almost everyone who has ulcerative colitis will have ulcerations on their left side.

-If the inflammation extends upward about halfway through your colon, this is referred to as ulcerative prostates, which means that the bottom half of the colon is inflamed.
-The most severe is when the ulcerative colitis affects the entire colon.
-This is called pancolitis.
+If the inflammation extends upward about halfway through the colon, it is ulcerative prostates, which means that the bottom half of the colon is inflamed.
+The most severe is pancolitis, when ulcerative colitis affects the entire colon.

-Regardless of how much of your colon is affected, a patient can usually get control over the disease through medication, diet, and exercise.
+Regardless of the severity, a patient can usually get control over the disease through medication, diet, and exercise.

 Most basic symptoms of ulcerative colitis are:

 - Bloody stool

 - Abdominal pain or cramps